Finding Rumor Sources on Random Trees

 where $\Gamma(\cdot)$ is the standard Gamma function.
 For regular trees of degree $\geq 3$ we obtain the following result. \begin{thm} Let $\G$ be $d$-regular infinite tree with $d \geq 3$.
 Assume a rumor spreads on $\G$ as per the SI model with exponential distribution with rate $\lambda$.
 Then, for any $k \geq 1$,

 \end{thm} For $k = 1$, Theorem \ref{thm:regTree} yields that $\alpha_d^L =\alpha_d^U = \alpha_d$ for all $d \geq 3$ where

-More interestingly, \begin{corollary} \end{corollary} For any $d \geq 3$, we can obtain a simple upper bound for Theorem \ref{thm:regTree} which provides the insight that the probability of error in the estimation decays exponentially with error distance (not number of hops in graph, but based on chronological order of infection) from the true source. \begin{corollary} When $\G$ is a $d$-regular infinite tree, for any $k \geq 1$,
+More interestingly, \begin{cor} \end{cor} For any $d \geq 3$, we can obtain a simple upper bound for Theorem \ref{thm:regTree} which provides the insight that the probability of error in the estimation decays exponentially with error distance (not number of hops in graph, but based on chronological order of infection) from the true source. \begin{cor} When $\G$ is a $d$-regular infinite tree, for any $k \geq 1$,

-\end{corollary} To provide intuition, we plot the asymptotic error distribution $\lim_{t\to\infty}\mathbf P\paranth{C^k_{n(t)}}$ for different degree regular trees in Figure \ref{fig:regTreeError}.
+\end{cor} To provide intuition, we plot the asymptotic error distribution $\lim_{t\to\infty}\mathbf P\paranth{C^k_{t}}$ for different degree regular trees in Figure \ref{fig:regTreeError}.
 As can be seen, for degrees greater than $4$, all the error distributions fall on top of each other, and the probability of detecting the $k^{th}$ infection as the source decays exponentially in $k$.
 We also plot the upper bound from Corollary \ref{corollary:randReg3}.
 As can be seen, this upper bound captures the rate of decay of the error probability.
 Thus we see tight concentration of the error for this class of graphs.
 Figure \ref{fig:regTreePd} plots the asymptotic correct detection probability $\alpha_d$ versus degree $d$ for these regular trees.
 It can be seen that the detection probability starts at $1/4$ for degree 3 and rapidly converges to $1-\ln(2)$ as the degree goes to infinity.